Do you know how to grow garlic? Garlic is an easy crop that saves you money on a super-healthy food!

 Growing garlic is easy, fun, and economical.
 Learn how to grow garlic and enjoy and endless supply of one of the world’s healthiest foods.

 Each of those little cloves in your garlic bulb is actually a seed for another full head of garlic, so you can replant your garlic endlessly.
 You can also enjoy the delicacy of a lesser-known garden gem called spring garlic, which is the scallion-like immature plant, before it begins bulbing.
 Spring garlic is one my favorite treats of early spring, perfect sauteed with early-maturing spinach served over pasta with parmesan cheese.
-Recipe here.
+Check out the easy recipe for spring garlic with asparagus and spinach over fettucine.

 Many folks swear by raw garlic for stopping viral infections in their tracks, and some limited research suggests they’re on to something.
 (I’m not into swallowing plain raw garlic as some advise, but mixing some fresh crushed garlic into chicken soup has perhaps helped me fight colds.
 I also consume a lot of elderberry tea when I feel a cold coming on.
 That and a good night’s sleep — thanks lemon balm tea! — and I generally find the cold never gets a chance to take hold.)